apache/trafficserver/doc/developer-guide/plugins/example-plugins/blocklist/setting-up-a-transaction-hook.en.rst

    TSHttpTxnReenable (txnp, TS_EVENT_HTTP_CONTINUE);

 This code fragment shows some interesting features.
-The plugin is comparing the requested site to the list of blacklisted sites.
-While the plugin is using the blacklist, it must acquire the mutex lock for the blacklist to prevent configuration changes in the middle of a blacklisting operation.
-If the requested site is blacklisted, then the following things happen:
+The plugin is comparing the requested site to the list of blocklisted sites.
+While the plugin is using the blocklist, it must acquire the mutex lock for the blocklist to prevent configuration changes in the middle of a blocklisting operation.
+If the requested site is blocklisted, then the following things happen:

 #.
 A transaction hook is added with ``TSHttpTxnHookAdd``; the plugin is